DanDiplo/Umbraco.GodMode/README.md

 ## Download & Installation

-***Important!**: This is for Umbraco 8.1 and above (latest version is 8.3.0).
-Use the 1.x version in the v7 branch for Umbraco 7.
-For more info on the v7 version please [read this post](https://www.diplo.co.uk/blog/web-development/god-mode-umbraco-7-package/).
+***Important!**: This is for Umbraco 9 and above.
+Use v8 branch for the Umbraco 8 version or the v7 branch for the Umbraco 7 branch.

 **NuGet:** https://www.nuget.org/packages/Diplo.GodMode/